 Creating a Curriculum Map

-Then, faculty examine each outcome in the context of each course to determine if the course addresses the outcome in a meaningful way.
-There are three ways a course might be related to an outcome:
+- As a faculty, examine each outcome in the context of each course to determine if the course addresses the outcome in a meaningful way.
+There are 3 ways a course might be related to an outcome:

 - Develop (D): Students gain additional information related to the outcome.
 They may start to synthesize key ideas or skills and are expected to demonstrate their knowledge or ability at increasingly proficient levels.